FalHuor/node-nmap/README.md

 ## Installation

-`npm install node-nmap`
+`npm install node-sudo-nmap`

 ## Scan Types

 * `NmapScan` - This is the core of the package and runs the NMAP command.
 * `QuickScan` - Scans supplied hosts without portscan(-sP).
 Use for a quick discovery.
-* `OsAndPortScan` - Scans for open ports as well as NMAP gathered OS information.
+* `OsAndPortScan` - Scans for open ports as well as NMAP gathered OS information. (execute with sudo privilege)
 * `QueuedNmapScan` - Queued version for greater control
 * `QueuedQuickScan` - Queued version for greater control
 * `QueuedOsAndPortScan` - Queued version for greater control